PedroTelesFCUP/Beam_weaver/README.md

 ## Generation of Monte-Carlo samples, training, validation, and comparison

-Commands support the same workflow as the menu.
+Users can either follow the menu which is more convenient, or dirrect commands which support the same workflow as the menu.
 Use a new or empty output directory; omit `--output` to create the next available `runs/<command>-YYYYMMDD-vN` directory (UTC date, sequential run number).
 Dataset and checkpoint basenames are unchanged; command audit records also use a dated `command-YYYYMMDD-vN.json` name.

 ```bash
 python -m beamweaver generate --data-dir . --output runs/data
 python -m beamweaver train runs/data/schema_v4_data.npz --output runs/training
 ```

+The use of the menu is reccommended.

 ### Beam Spinner sampling